BIH-DMBS/CLUES/docs/setup.md

 - area: Refers to predefined region from workflows/config/bbox.json (see next section)
 - espon_filename_length: Limits the length of filenames for ESPON downloads to prevent exceeding system file length restrictions.

-The key "espon_filename_length" is not that self-explanatory, the integer values set here is used to limit the filename lengths used while downloading the espon data.
-The filemname is generated from the naming and dimension of the differnt assets (https://database.espon.eu/api/).
-As single file cannot exceed 255 characters the limit is necessary.
+Note: The key "espon_filename_length" is an integer value to limit the filename lengths used while downloading the espon data.
+The filename is generated from the naming and dimension of the different assets (https://database.espon.eu/api/).
+As single filename cannot exceed 255 characters, therefore, the limit is necessary.

 ### Bounding boxes

-CLUES framework comes with a predefined set of boundingboxes found in *workflows\config\bbox.json*.
+CLUES framework comes with a predefined set of bounding boxes found in `workflows\config\bbox.json`.
 Custom bbox must also placed in this file.
 For example, the bounding box for Europe is represented as "Europe": [72, -15, 30, 42.5].
 Here, 72 is the minimum longitude, -15 is the minimum latitude, 30 is the maximum longitude, and 42.5 is the maximum latitude.

-example: *bbox.json*
+example: 'bbox.json'
 <pre>
 {
     "Europe":[72, -15, 30, 42.5],